ZcashFoundation/frost/book/src/frost.md

 # Understanding FROST

-This explain the main concepts and flows of FROST in a generic manner.
+This explains the main concepts and flows of FROST in a generic manner.
 These are important to understand how to use the library, but rest assured that the [Tutorial](tutorial.md) will have more concrete information.